Sydney-Informatics-Hub/ngc-omeka/README.md

 This will create the `public` directory under the project root.
 Set your web server's document root to the `public` directory or configure a virtual host accordingly.

+> [!NOTE]
+> If it's running on a Unix-based system (Linux or macOS), make sure the current user running the command has write
+> permissions to the project directory.

+> [!NOTE]
+> If it's running on a Unix-based system (Linux or macOS), it will try to run the `chown` command to set the correct
+> permissions on the `public/files` and `public/logs` directories based on the `apache_user` setting in the
+> `config.json` file, which requires `sudo` privileges without a password prompt.
+If it fails, you need to manually
+> set the correct permissions on those directories after the installation.
+Make sure the `apache_user` has write
+> permissions to those directories.

 Once it's done, you can access the Omeka S site by navigating to your server's URL or the configured host name in a web browser.